View more lash sets on Instagram @organictanfaceandbody

 If in the rare event you are not happy with the end result we will work with you to provide a solution however this solution will not be a refund of any kind or free appointments.

 If any of our customers have an allergic reaction to the glue within the first 12 hours we will remove the Lashes free of charge.
 Your initial service charge will not be refunded.
 In the extremely rare event that a client is unsatisfied with the end result, we do not refund due to change of mind.
-An additional appointment will be required in order to remove or change the lashes and this will be at the client’s cost of $40.
+An additional appointment will be required in order to remove or change the lashes and this will be at the client’s cost.